Zimbelstern/Tournant/README.md

 ## Issues
 Please use the [bug tracker](https://tournant.zimbelstern.eu/issues).
 Feature requests are welcome.

+## Translations
+Translations of Tournant are managed with [Weblate](https://tournant.zimbelstern.eu/translations).
+Feel free to improve translations or add your language.

 ## Donate
 If you would like to buy me a hot chocolate (or chocolate bar), you can do so via [tournant.zimbelstern.eu/donate](https://tournant.zimbelstern.eu/donate).